-- Where an accessory structure is used for garage purposes and where the garage is located within the area defined by the projection of the side lines of any main structure, and where vehicular access to the garage faces any main structure and falls entirely or in part, within that area, the garage shall be located not less than 25 feet from the main structure. - Where an accessory structure is used for garage purposes and where the garage is located within the area defined by the projection of the side lines of any main structure, and where vehicular access to the garage faces any main structure and falls entirely or in part, within that area, the garage shall be located not less than 25 feet from the main structure.
+^{} Where an accessory structure is used for garage purposes and where the garage is located within the area defined by the projection of the side lines of any main structure, and where vehicular access to the garage faces any main structure and falls entirely or in part, within that area, the garage shall be located not less than 25 feet from the main structure.
 Ten ft. (minimum space for structures placed side to side), 15 ft. (minimum space for structures placed rear to side, front to side, with entries or exits into space), 20 ft. (minimum space for structures placed front to rear, rear to front, with entries or exits into space), and for structures placed front to front arranged about an interior court allowing a 10-foot wide driveway in the interior court, the driveway being access to the parking area or structure, the minimum space shall be 30 feet.
 Without the driveway, the space shall be 25 feet.

 TABLE 2-5

 RESIDENTIAL ZONES GENERAL DEVELOPMENT STANDARDS

-REQUIREMENTS BY INDIVIDUAL ZONE (Continued)
+REOUIREMENTS BY INDIVIDUAL ZONE (Continued)